0x6abi/dotfiles/README.md

-# Dotfiles for my Fedora based Framework Laptop
+# Dotfiles for my Arch based Framework Laptop

-My primary code editor is [AstroNvim](https://github.com/AstroNvim/AstroNvim) with the Neovide GUI
+Dotfiles for Arch Linux with riverwm, zsh, neovim, qutebrowser, and overall a vim-based workflow, with the beautiful kanagawa colorscheme.

-To install my dotfiles `sudo` and `git` are required.
-You also have to be able to use `sudo` (probably by being part of the wheel group).
+Only `git` and `sudo` privileges are required to install the dotfiles.
-The package names are from Fedora Workstation.
+Currently only compatible with Arch Linux (probably Arch-based Distros (as long as they use `systemd`) as well, I just didn't test it).

 Run the following command:
 ```bash